steven4025/MessingAround/README.md

 # MessingAround
-Repo for code that I write in order to learn new concepts and try new things out
+Repo for code that I wrote in order to learn new concepts and try new things out